-- 1. Policy, Planning and Advisory Services:

-- 2. Grants and Programs;

-- 3. Municipal Finance; and

-- 4. Emergency Management Office (EMO) and Office of the Fire Marshal.
+- Municipal Services; - Housing, including programs delivered on behalf of Housing Nova Scotia (HNS); and - Emergency Management Office (EMO) and the Office of the Fire Marshal (OFM).

-At DMA, we are committed to providing access to government information and our programs and services to Nova Scotians in French.
+At DMAH, we are committed to providing access to government information and our programs and services to Nova Scotians in French.
 Whenever possible, we recommend FLS be considered when new programs and services are being developed and offered.
 We recognize the important role we play in preserving and promoting the province's Acadian and francophone culture and heritage.
 Municipal units are also encouraged to identify opportunities, where appropriate, to deliver new services or improve existing services in French, enabling Acadians and francophones to interact with all levels of government in the language of their choice.